How to Make a Claim

 The amount you receive will be calculated based on the following:

-- The money you and your partner have coming in, for example, earnings, some benefits, tax credits and occupational pensions
+• The money you and your partner have coming in, for example,

-If you have not claimed Housing Benefit before you may need to provide personal identification documents for you and your partner, proof of rent (private tenants only), and proof of income.
+If you have not claimed Council tax Support before you may need to provide personal identification documents for you and your partner, proof of rent (private tenants only), and proof of income.
 We also have to check your National Insurance Number.

 The number of proofs you will need to supply depends on your circumstances and is fully explained in the claim form.